Catch the eye of a potential partner with the essential tips for making an online dating profile for expats.

 - Smile!
 Friendly and confident wins hearts, no matter where in the world an expat is from.

 - Check the whole picture.
 Make sure the background sends the right message.
-So do a little Photoshopping or choose another picture if you’re standing next to, say, a table full of empty beer bottles or a laptop open to an unsavoury website.
+So do a little Photoshopping or choose another picture if you’re standing next to, say, a table full of empty beer bottles or a laptop open to an unsavory website.

 - Be self(ie)less.
 If you are featuring a few pictures, avoid using too many selfies.
 Include both face shots and full-body shots.